Prabuddha21/OAuth2-Project/README.md

 Name: Prabuddha Alahakoon

-User the bellow command to run the project.

-npm start
+# Instructions

+1. Clone this project to your local environment
+2. Use the cmd or terminal in the project directory and execute bellow commands in order. npm install npm start